 It’s no surprise that many projects are managed with spreadsheets.
 People just love working with them, because they are simple.
 They provide tables, views, and diagrams.
 They are fast, clear, and agile.
 That explains why people think you can do everything with them – are they wrong?

-It takes time and several projects for the veil to lift and reveal just how short-lived the advantage is using Excel for project management, and far less time to see the disadvantages staring you in the face.
+It takes time and several projects for the veil to lift and reveal just how short-lived the advantage is in using Excel for project management, and far less time to see the disadvantages staring you in the face.

 Five reasons why spreadsheets are just not enough for your project: